How to Avoid Paying Baggage Fees When You Fly | Brad's Deals

 You know the feeling: you're standing in line at the airport, nervously shifting your monstrous rolling suitcase, its zippers pulling at the seams, front pockets stuffed, and wheels teetering on the brink of collapse.
-You brought that extra jacket, those jumbo, value-sized shampoos and conditioners AND the entire Harry Potter series for beach reading.
-Hey, if the airline is charging you to check your bag, you might as well get those most out of it, right?
-Well before you lug that beastly baggage onto the check-in scale, we've got some advice on how to prevent those pesky fees all together, and why even free checked bags, might not be the best deal.
+Hey, if the airline is charging you to check your bag, you might as well get the most out of it, right?
+Well before you lug that beastly baggage onto the check-in scale, we've got some advice on how to avoid those pesky fees all together, and why even free checked bags, might not be the best deal.